rails/rails/guides/source/action_controller_advanced_topics.md

 config.filter_redirect.concat ['s3.amazonaws.com', /private_path/]
 ```

-Matching URLs will be replaced with '[FILTERED]'.
+Matching URLs will be replaced with `[FILTERED]`.
 However, if you only wish to filter the parameters, not the whole URLs,
 please take a look at [Parameters Filtering](#parameters-filtering).

 Force HTTPS Protocol